cacheyourdreams/comp4321/README.md

 The class formats the data scraped from the webpages by spider.py into the correct shape for the database backend.
 If a record already exists for any of the entries (e.g. a common keyword is likely to have been seen before) then the index.py will extract the ID of the existing record, otherwise it will insert a new record and return the new ID, using the lastrowid property.

-The indexer also applies stop word removal, using the provided stopwords.txt file, and stemming, using a standard implementation of Porter's algorithm, using a public python library.
+The indexer also applies stop word removal, using the provided stopwords.txt file, and stemming, using a standard implementation of Porter's algorithm, using a public python library [https://pypi.python.org/pypi/stemming/1.0].

 ##Database structure